Create a map

 Note:Browsing ArcGIS Living Atlas layers exclusively searches for ArcGIS Living Atlas content curated by Esri.
 Authoritative content submitted by other users such as the Federal User Community is still curated by ArcGIS Living Atlas, but can be found in ArcGIS Online.

 - In the search box, type TxDOT Evacuation Route.

 The search returns a single result.

 - For the TxDOT Evacuation Routes layer, click the Add button.

 The layer is added to the map.

-The routes are displayed as dark gray lines that travel throughout the city, but they don't stand out clearly against the Topographic basemap.
+The routes are displayed as dark blue lines that travel throughout the city, but they don't stand out clearly against the Topographic basemap.
 You'll change the basemap to one with a lighter color scheme so the routes stand out.

 - In the search pane, click the Back button.

 You return to the Contents pane.
 It lists all layers on the map, including the basemap.

 You may need to click the Show Contents of Map button to see the Contents pane.